pal1000/swiftshader-dist-win/roadmap.md

 - [x] implement manual build options configuration,
 ### Automatic build configuration (v0.2)
 - [ ] write build configuratiion profiles;
-- [ ] implement CI mode in which pausees and screen clears are skipped and questions have answears pre-filled.
+- [ ] implement CI mode in which pauses and screen clears are skipped and questions have answears pre-filled.
 ### Spawn buildbot (v1.0)
 Write CI script that:
 - [ ] gets swiftshader and this repository source code;
 - [ ] execuute build with each configuratiion profile;
 - [ ] collects and publishes artifacts.
 ### Usability improvements (v1.1)
-- [ ] link to khronos document about Vulkan Loader ICD discovery in readme;
+- [ ] link to Khronos document about Vulkan Loader ICD discovery in readme;
 - [ ] implemnt system-wide legacy type vulkan driver deployment;
 - [ ] implement launcher with swiftshader as unique Vulkan driver;
 - [ ] implement per application deployment with swiftshader as unique Vulkan driver;